sahar90o/CRPP-website/content/authors/_index.md

 ---
 # Display name
-title: Bertrand Pouymayou
+title: Bertrand Pouyamayou

+# Username (this should match the folder name)
+#authors:
+#- admin

 # Is this the primary user of the site?
-superuser: false
+superuser: False

 # Role/position
-role: PostDoc
+role: PosDoc

 # Organizations/Affiliations
 organizations: